Battle of Stalling Down

-The Battle of Stalling Down, also known as the Battle of Bryn Owain, is reputed to have taken place between late autumn or early winter of 1403 or 1405 between a Welsh army under Owain Glyndŵr and an English army under King Henry IV of England.
-It was part of the Welsh Revolt of 1400–1415.
+The Battle of Stalling Down, also known as the Battle of Bryn Owen, is reputed by the literary forger, Iolo Morganwg, to have taken place between late autumn or early winter of 1400/1401 between a Welsh army under Owain Glyndŵr and an English army under King Henry IV of England.
+It was set during the Welsh Revolt of 1400–1415.

 Location

 Stalling Down is a rolling area of open land a few miles east of the town of Cowbridge, now the village common of St Hilary in the Vale of Glamorgan.
-The exact site of the battle and the precise details of the action are not known.
-The general site is known locally as Bryn Owain, meaning Owain's Hill.
+We only have Iolo Morganwg’s account for the battle which does not give an exact site.
+The general site is known locally as Bryn Owen, meaning Owen's Hill.

 The site was known as Stallington, evolving to Stalling Down.
 A Roman road runs over the hill as it traverses the area and would have been a convenient route for moving a very large army along for the English.

 The Opposing Forces

-The Welsh army included a small French contingent assimilated into forces from Morgannwg led by Rhys Gethin ('swarthy Rhys') and Cadwgan, Lord of Glyn Rhondda commanded another contingent from the Rhondda Valleys region.
+According to Iolo Morganwg’s fanciful account, the Welsh army included a small French contingent assimilated into forces from Morgannwg led by Rhys Gethin ('swarthy Rhys') and Cadwgan, Lord of Glyn Rhondda commanded another contingent from the Rhondda Valleys region.
 Cadwgan had a home at Aberochwy, near what is today Treorchy.
-He fought using a battleaxe as his weapon of choice and was later known as Cadwgan of the Bloody Axe.
+He fought using a battle axe as his weapon of choice and was later known as Cadwgan of the Battle Axe.
 Owain Glyndŵr is also reported to have been present in the battle in person.

 Outcome

-The battle is said to have lasted 18 hours and resulted in an appalling defeat for the King's army.
+The battle is said by Iolo to have lasted 18 hours and resulted in an appalling defeat for the King's army.
 The blood was fetlock deep on the horses that survived the battle.

 The English army retreated through Cardiff pursued by the Welsh in terrible conditions, which included a thunderstorm and flooding.